hpcleuven/VscDocumentation/source/compute/jobs/job_types.rst

 The ``exit`` command at the end ends the shell and hence the interactive job.

-Running X11 programs
+Running graphical programs
-""""""""""""""""""""
+""""""""""""""""""""""""""

-You can also use ``srun`` to start an interactive session with X11 support.
-However, before starting a session you should ensure that you can start X11 programs from the session from you will be starting ``srun``.
-Check the corresponding guide for your operating system:
+You can also use ``srun`` to start an interactive session with support for graphical applications.
+This requires a terminal connection with support for the `X Window System`_ protocol (also known as X11) to display graphics remotely on your screen.

-- :ref:`Windows <windows_gui>`
-- :ref:`Linux <linux_gui>`
-- :ref:`macOS <macos_gui>`
+There are solutions to enable X11 for all operating systems.
+Please check the corresponding guide for your operating system in :ref:`terminal x11`.

 X11 programs rarely use distributed memory parallelism, so in most case you will be requesting just a single task.
 To add support for X11, use the ``--x11`` option before ``--pty``:

 .. code:: bash

-   login$ srun -n 1 -c 64 -t 1:00:00 --x11 --pty bash
+   [login_node] $ srun -n 1 -c 64 -t 1:00:00 --x11 --pty bash
-   r0c00cn0$ xclock
+   [compute_node] $ xclock
-   r0c00cn0$ exit
+   [compute_node] $ exit

 would allocate 64 cores, and the second line starts a simple X11 program, ``xclock``, to test if X11 programs work.